Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Semantical Investigations

-This way we can relativize (in)equalities wrt.~the points inside resp.~outside of a given set $U$.
-Observe that the definitions above have alternative equivalent formulations as:
+which we shall call the \textit{lower} resp. \textit{upper} relativization (of a given (in)equality) wrt.~ an element $U$ (in our case a set).
+Observe that the definitions above have alternative equivalent formulations as

-These formulations can also be interpreted as the relativization of (in)equalities wrt.~the elements below resp. above $U$ (or, algebraically speaking, wrt.\ the principal ideal resp.\ filter generated by $U$).
+These definitions above can thus be interpreted as the relativization of (in)equalities wrt.~the elements below resp. above $U$; or, algebraically speaking, wrt.\ the principal ideal resp.\ filter generated by $U$.

 We now list the corresponding relativized variants for axiomatic conditions.
-We start by noting that, in our case, relativized conditions cannot feature additional parameters, the relativizing terms can at most employ only \textit{bound} variables (see e.g.~$(A \band B)$ in \texttt{nMULTr} above).
+We begin by noting that, in our case, the relativizing terms can at most feature only \textit{bound} variables (see e.g.~$(A \band B)$ in \texttt{nMULTr} above).
 As a consequence, relativization cannot be meaningfully applied to conditions \texttt{(n)NORM} or \texttt{(n)DNRM}.
 Similarly, relativizing the conditions \texttt{(n)EXPN} or \texttt{(n)CNTR} either leaves them unchanged or trivializes them.
 Thus, relativization meaningfully applies only to additivity and idempotence and derived conditions.
-We show in Tables~\ref{table:conditions-duals-rel} and \ref{table:conditions-compl-rel} the \textit{appropriate} (for our purposes) relativized variants of the positive and negative axiomatic conditions previously discussed.\footnote{Observe that only for the case of \texttt{(n)IDEM} the relativization of the domain of operators becomes apparent.
+We show in Tables~\ref{table:conditions-duals-rel} and \ref{table:conditions-compl-rel} the \textit{appropriate} (for our purposes) relativized variants of the positive and negative axiomatic conditions previously discussed.\footnote{Observe that when iterating operations (as in \texttt{(n)IDEM}) the relativization of their domain becomes evident.
 These relativized variants have been elicited with the crucial help of automated tools, in particular Isabelle's \textit{Sledgehammer} \cite{blanchette2016hammering} and \textit{Nitpick} \cite{Nitpick}.}

-It is worth to have a look at the following two pairs of dual conditions, corresponding to weak variants of \MONO\ and \texttt{ANTI}.
+It is worth to have a look at the two pairs of dual conditions below, corresponding to weak variants of \MONO\ and \texttt{ANTI}.